-Shares that have not been launched as of the date of this Supplement will be available from 9 am (UK time) on 12 August 2025 to 2 pm (UK time) on 11 February 2026 or such earlier or later date as the Directors may determine (the "Offer Period").
-During the Offer Period, the Initial Offer Price is expected to be approximately EUR 100 per Share (together with any applicable Duties and Charges) or its equivalent in the class currency of the relevant Share Class.
+Shares will be available from 9 am (UK time) on 12 August 2025 to 4 pm (UK time) on 11 February 2026 or such earlier or later date as the Directors may determine (the "Offer Period").
+During the Offer Period, the Initial Offer Price is expected to be approximately USD 25 per Share (together with any applicable Duties and Charges) or its equivalent in the class currency of the relevant Share Class.
 The actual Initial Offer Price per Share may vary from its estimated price depending on movements in the value of the securities between the date of this Supplement and the date that the Offer Period closes.
 The actual Initial Offer Price per Share will be available from the Administrator and on the Website following the Closing Date.

-After the Closing Date, and, in respect of Share Classes that have been already launched, from the date of this Supplement, Shares will be issued on each Dealing Day at the appropriate Net Asset Value per Share with an appropriate provision for Duties and Charges in accordance with the provisions set out below and in the Prospectus.
-Investors may subscribe for Shares for cash or in kind on each Dealing Day by making an application by the Dealing Deadline in accordance with the requirements set out in this section and in the "Purchase and Sale Information" section of the Prospectus.
+After the Closing Date, Shares will be issued on each Dealing Day at the appropriate Net Asset Value per Share with an appropriate provision for Duties and Charges in accordance with the provisions set out below and in the Prospectus.
+Investors may subscribe for Shares for cash or in kind in respect of each Dealing Day by making an application by the relevant Dealing Deadline in accordance with the requirements set out in this section and in the "Purchase and Sale Information" section of the 61315483.30

+Prospectus.
 Consideration in the form of cleared subscription monies/securities must be received by the applicable Settlement Deadline.
+Subscription applications may be made on any Business Day and will be processed in line with the next applicable Dealing Deadline following receipt.

-Currency Hedged Share Classes will use the NAV Hedge methodology.
+Currency Hedged Share Classes will use the Portfolio Hedge methodology.
 Please refer to the "Currency Hedging at Share Class Level" section in the "Investment Objectives and Policies" section of the Prospectus and "Currency Hedged Share Classes" section in the "Risk Information" section of the Prospectus for further information on Currency Hedged Share Classes.